tighten/overload/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/tightenco/overload.svg?style=flat-square)](https://packagist.org/packages/tightenco/overload)

 NOTE: This is a beta release.
-It's Adam's original code almost exactly, and his docs; if a lot of folks are interested, we can, as a community, find its limits and edges and where it needs to grow.
+It's Adam's original code almost exactly, and his docs; if a lot of folks are interested, we can, as a community, find its limits and edges and where it needs to grow. **Please note that, while all credit goes to Adam for writing this, the responsibility for maintaining it is not on him.
+Tighten will do our best to keep it up, but if this goes anywhere it will be because of community support.
+This is a beta release and does not carry with it any promise that it doesn't have bugs or holes.**

 ## Installation